SilverBzH/lizeur/README.md

 ## License

-This project is marked as private and should not be uploaded to public package repositories.
+This project is licensed under the MIT License.

 ## Support